 Daifuku, or Daifuku mochi, is a mochi stuffed with red bean paste (or Anko).
 These mochi balls can also have fruit fillings at the center for a more refreshing flavor.

-Daifuku is among the most famous Japanese desserts, but it’s a little expensive.
+Daifuku is among the most famous Japanese treats, but it’s a little expensive.
 So, making daifuku on your own allows you to have it whenever you want at a lower cost.

 You have to make the mochi from scratch, which takes the most time in the process.
 You can buy Anko from the store and cook it until it becomes thicker and paler in color.
 Lastly, form the Anko into balls with strawberries inside, then wrap it with mochi.